-Thats a common advice as well, lots of resources.
+That’s a mainstream acquisition strategy as well, lots of resources.
 My two cents are:

-- Hire freelancer to set up a proper tracking via Google Analytics (free) and Google Ads campaigns.
-Ensure that commercial keywords are used with proper match types.
-Here are few examples of lists we built:
+- Hire a freelancer to set up proper tracking via Google Analytics (free) and Google Ads campaigns.
+Ensure the use of commercial keywords with appropriate match types.
+Here are a few examples of lists we built:

 b2b list building & prospecting

-If you target local business (that’s a local lead generation too, right?) it boils down to making lists of prospects.
-In perfect world each entry on a list would contain:
+If you target local business (that’s a local lead generation too, right?), it boils down to making lists of prospects.
+In a perfect world each entry on a list would contain:

-- Phone number (a corporate will do as well coz upon calling you ask for a specific person so there is no problem with gatekeepers usually)
+- Phone number (a corporate will do as well because upon calling you to ask for a specific person, so there is no problem with gatekeepers usually)

 So, sources to compile lists from:

 - LinkedIn Sales Navigator might be a good start.
-It offers a month free on sign up for every (cough) new email address, but you can’t do much with the list unless you get some extra software like Lead IQ ($60 per 300 emails a month).
-At GRIN Launcher we built own browser extension to parse results at bulk or per contact basis.
-Here is LinkedIn scraping article with more details.
+It offers a free month on sign up for every (cough) new email address, but you can’t do much with the list unless you get some additional software like Lead IQ ($60 per 300 emails a month).
+At GRIN Launcher we built our browser extension to parse results at bulk or per contact basis.
+Here is a LinkedIn scraping article with more details.

-- Lists of local businesses on Internet (duh).
-If they are big enough you parse them via web scrapping services (SaaS or individual freelancers) or just hire VA from Philippines (few bucks per hour) via Upwork or Mechanical Turk.
+- Lists of local businesses on the Internet (duh).
+If they are big enough, you parse them via web scrapping services (SaaS or individual freelancers) or hire VA from the Philippines (few bucks per hour) via Upwork or Mechanical Turk.